 The proposed Project would result in both temporary and permanent impacts to non-native grasslands, disturbed habitat, coastal sage scrub, and chaparral communities in the proposed Project ROW.
 Ground-disturbing activity, including tower pad preparation and construction, grading of new or improved access and spur roads (25 acres of permanent disturbance), tower removal, transportation, and the use or improvement of existing access roads has the potential to disturb vegetation.
 These activities would result in the disturbance of approximately 122 acres of land (inclusive of native and non-native vegetation).
 An estimated 63.3 acres would consist of temporary impacts and approximately 58.5 acres would be permanent (22.1 acres on NFS lands).
 Table B.2-6 contains a detailed account of the potential impacts associated with these activities.
-The use of helicopter construction techniques, which would increase as a result of Mitigation Measure V-4a (Construct, Operate, and Maintain with Helicopters - see Section C.15, Visual Resources), for towers located on steep or inaccessible areas, may also occur and would likely minimize ground disturbance and erosion potential on NFS lands.
+The use of helicopter construction techniques for towers located on steep or inaccessible areas may also occur and would likely minimize ground disturbance and erosion potential on NFS lands.

 Riparian areas occur in several of the proposed Project areas including adjacent to the access roads at Bouquet Reservoir, San Francisquito Creek, and in Haskell Canyon.
 Riparian vegetation also occurs at the quarry haul road (6N19) proposed secondary access road) at Bouquet Canyon Creek.
-Although these SCE has indicated that these drainages would be spanned by the high voltage lines, and the disturbance or removal of riparian communities would not occur be avoided or minimized, riparian habitat could be permanently removed by the proposed Project if the expansion of the existing access roads is required in areas where riparian habitat occurs.
+SCE has indicated that these drainages would be spanned by the high voltage lines and disturbance or removal of riparian communities would not occur.
+Riparian habitat could be permanently removed by the proposed Project if the expansion of the existing access roads is required in areas where riparian habitat occurs.
 Activities that involve modification of the bed or bank of a State jurisdictional waterway would be regulated by the CDFG, Regional Board, and USACE.
 To comply with the National Forest Land Management Plan (Forest Plan) no construction would occur in Riparian Conservation Areas (RCA's).
-SCE has indicated that Implementation of APM BIO-3, (Obtain a Streambed Alteration Agreement) would require SCE to obtain a Streambed Alteration Agreement from the CDFG, if applicable, to reduce impacts to State jurisdictional waters and associated riparian vegetation on non-NFS lands.
+SCE has indicated that implementation APM BIO-3, (Obtain a Streambed Alteration Agreement) would reduce impacts to riparian vegetation on non-NFS lands.
 The permanent loss or temporary disturbance of native vegetation communities would be considered a significant impact without mitigation.
-However, the implementation of Mitigation Measure B-1a (Provide Restoration/Compensation for Impacts to Native Vegetation Communities), B-1b (No Activities will occur in Riparian Conservation Areas), described below, and Mitigation Measure R-4 (Permanent Closure and Re-vegetation of Construction Roads) described in Section C.9, Land Use and Public Recreation, would reduce this impact to a less-than-significant level (Class II).
+However, the implementation of Mitigation Measure B-1a (Provide Restoration/Compensation for Impacts to Native Vegetation Communities), B-1b (No Activities will occur in Riparian Conservation Areas), described below, and Mitigation Measure R-4 (Permanent Closure and Revegetation of Construction Roads) described in Section C.9, Land Use and Public Recreation, would reduce this impact to a less-than-significant level (Class II).